-PPB comprises of mesenchymal and epithelial components resembling fetal lung.
+PPB comprises both mesenchymal and epithelial components resembling fetal lung.
 Bilateral occurrence is very rare.

 This classification is a continuum from the less malignant to the most malignant lesion:

-PPBs are usually right sided, pleural bases, without chest wall invasion and without calcifications.
-It can sometime present with pneumothorax.
+PPBs are usually right-sided, pleural-based, without chest wall invasion and without calcifications.
+It can sometimes present with pneumothorax.
 Types 2 and 3 PPBs are associated with CNS and bone metastases.

 Often late presentation at radiographic diagnosis.
 Unilateral lung whiteout on plain film with mediastinal shift to opposite side.
-Usually there is no adjacent rib erosions or calcification.
+Usually, there are no adjacent rib erosions or calcifications.

 Treatment and prognosis